 Unlike GDC, there is no absolute right of appeal from circuit court decisions, except for cases involving injunctions in domestic relations cases and some administrative matters.
 Further, a notice of appeal must be filed with the applicable circuit court within a specified time limit to appeal the court’s decision to the Virginia Court of Appeals.

-It is extremely important to consult a skilled litigation and trial attorney for matters in Virginia circuit court as failure to follow procedural formalities may result in a loss of claim for a plaintiff or default judgment for a defendant.
+It is vital to consult skilled litigation and trial attorneys for Virginia circuit court matters.
+Failure to follow procedural formalities may result in a loss of claim for a plaintiff or default judgment for a defendant.

-The District of Columbia is home to a large volume of attorneys, partially as a result of its transient population, but also because the bar has long had a friendly wave in the procedure for out-of-state counsel.
-However, what we have found is that many D.C. lawyers are not active litigators, and, even those that are, have never actually litigated in D.C.
-As a result, we see less pro hac vice procedures in this Court, but still, find that there is a need amongst attorneys for guidance and assessment of this court’s systems and processes.
+The District of Columbia is home to a large volume of attorneys, partially due to its transient population and because the bar has long had a friendly wave in the procedure for out-of-state counsel.
+However, we have found that many D.C. lawyers are not active litigators, and even those that are, have never actually litigated in D.C.
+As a result, we see more minor pro hac vice procedures in this Court but still, find a need amongst attorneys for guidance and assessment of this Court’s systems and processes.
 D.C.
 Court has one state-level Court known as D.C.
 Superior Court and has one federal Court, the United States District Court for the District of Columbia.
 The D.C.
-Superior Court appeals to the District of Columbia Court of Appeals and the USDC-DC appeals to the D.C.
+Superior Court appeals to the District of Columbia Court of Appeals, and the USDC-DC appeals to the D.C.
 Circuit Court (not the 4th Circuit).

 This is an extremely high volume Court.
-As a result, you may encounter some delays and you need to be prepared for how to navigate them or how to utilize them.
-This Court is filled with extremely knowledgeable and experienced judges, who generally take a tenor of letting you develop and progress your cases.
-These issues can be somewhat from judge to judge, but we have generally found that continuances and extensions are more common and the court is more prone to grant them.
-We always recommend completing all filings and discovery within the prescribed time, but it is helpful to know that the court may be accommodating if the need arises.
+As a result, you may encounter some delays, and you need to be prepared to navigate them or utilize them.
+This Court is filled with highly knowledgeable and experienced judges, who generally take a tenor of letting you develop and progress your cases.
+These issues can be somewhat from judge to judge, but we have typically found that continuances and extensions are more common, and the Court is more prone to grant them.
+We always recommend completing all filings and discoveries within the prescribed time, but it is helpful to know that the Court may be accommodating if the need arises.

-Unlike the Virginia system, the court does have fast-track procedures, but there is not a separately designated small matters court.
-As a result, even in small cases, you will have access to a jury and/or the full breadth of discovery tools.
+Unlike the Virginia system, the Court does have fast-track procedures, but there is not a separately designated small matters court.
+As a result, you will have access to a jury and the full breadth of discovery tools, even in minor cases.

 Another great courthouse.
-Being home to D.C., these judges and court staff see some of the most complex and interesting cases in the world.
+Being home to D.C., these judges and court staff see some of the world’s most complex and interesting cases.
 They are efficient, but it does not move at the speed of EDVA.
-The Court does permit pro hac vice, however, with the ease of waiving into D.C., there is a small focus on becoming licensed versus repeated pro hac vice application.
+The Court does permit pro hac vice.
+However, with the ease of waiving into D.C., there is a slight focus on becoming licensed versus repeated pro hac vice application.
 This is true of many court systems, but D.C. does make this a realistic offering to consider.
 There are no subdivisions, but the Court does have its own local rules and procedures.
 As D.C. local counsel, our attorneys will work with you to navigate these procedures and strategic assessments.